MrMicrowaveOven/AlgorithmsCurriculum/rs-new/plan.md

 You have doubts.
 You're not sure if you're good enough.
 You're scared of getting rejected.
 All normal.
-What you'll need over the next 3-9 weeks is not so much confidence as it is hustle.
+What you'll need over the next 3-9 weeks is not so much confidence as hustle.
 If you put in the work - study, practice, apply - you'll do well.

-Here is the story successful job hunters tell: they applied to a lot of places, got rejected from most, got a lowball offer, applied some more, did well on some interviews, were crap on others, studied, applied some more, got an offer, got rejected some more, got another offer, negotiated, accepted an offer from a sweet tech company for $80-100k+ and started their jobs happily collecting their paychecks.
+Here is the story successful job hunters tell: they applied to a lot of places, got rejected from most, got a lowball offer, applied some more, did well on some interviews, were crap on others, studied, applied some more, got an offer, got rejected some more, got another offer, negotiated, accepted an offer from a sweet tech company for $70-100k+ and started their jobs happily collecting their paychecks.
 The really good ones then pay it forward to their fellow App Academy alums and get them interviews and jobs at all the places they got offers or interviews